symfony/symfony-docs/components/cache/cache_pools.rst

     $cache = new ChainAdapter(array($apcCache, $fileCache));

-when an item is not found in the first adapters but is found in the next ones, the ``ChainAdapter`` ensures that the fetched item is saved in all the adapters where it was missing.
+When an item is not found in the first adapters but is found in the next ones, the ``ChainAdapter`` ensures that the fetched item is saved in all the adapters where it was missing.
 Since it's not possible to know the expiry date and time of a cache item, the second optional argument of ``ChainAdapter`` is the default